 Reflection Time for Young People, fall, 2017–Spring, 2018:

-Sunday, September 10, we get going with a new Sunday School curriculum for young people up through the 4th grade: A Joyful Path, Year 1: Spiritual Curriculum for Young Hearts and Minds, from the Center for Progressive Christianity’s Inner Wisdom Series.
+Sunday, September 10, we get going with a new Sunday School curriculum for young people kindergarten through the 4th grade: A Joyful Path, Year 1: Spiritual Curriculum for Young Hearts and Minds, from the Center for Progressive Christianity’s Inner Wisdom Series.
 The sessions in Year 1 focus on: fostering compassion for all; seeking the wisdom within each of us; and practices to help us live joyfully.
-We are grateful to Liz Funk who will be with us this fall to facilitate this curriculum!
+We are grateful to Joti Chandra Kaur who will be with us this school year to facilitate this curriculum!